LucianoPolit/Leash/README.md

 #### Serialization

 This is the last `Interceptor` in being called.
 Also, it is optional.
 It depends if you are [serializing](#decoding) your response or you only need the `Data`.
-In most cases, you probably do it.

 The serialization process is built on top of the process of getting the `Data` from the request.
 This is why it is called after all the previous `Interceptors`.
 Let me show you an example: